This script is available in scripts/consult_environments.py

 While Sinergym’s environments come with predefined observation and action variables ( details available in default_configuration), users are encouraged to explore and experiment with these spaces.
 For guidance, refer to Changing observation and action spaces.

-Sinergym also provides the option to create empty action interfaces, allowing users to leverage its benefits without directly using the EnergyPlus simulator.
-Control in this scenario is managed by the default building model schedulers.
-For further details, refer to the usage example Default building control setting up an empty action interface.
+Sinergym also offers the option to create empty action interfaces.
+In this case, control is managed by the default building model schedulers.
+For more information, see the usage example in Default building control using an empty action space.

-Parameters related to the building model and simulator, such as people occupant, timesteps per simulation hour, and runperiod, can be set as extra configurations.
-These configurations, which may expand in the future, are specified in the config_params argument, a Python Dictionary.
-For additional information on extra configurations in Sinergym, refer to Extra Configuration in Sinergym simulations.
+Parameters related to the building model and simulation, such as people occupant, timesteps per simulation hour, and runperiod, can be set as extra configurations.
+These parameters are specified in the config_params argument, a Python Dictionary.
+For additional information on extra configurations in Sinergym, refer to Extra configuration in Sinergym simulations.

-Sinergym provides a variety of weather files for diverse global climates to enhance experimental diversity.
+Sinergym provides a variety of weather files of diverse global climates to enhance experimental diversity.

 To incorporate a new weather: